-- a regulated investment company; - a real estate investment trust; - an insurance company; - a tax-exempt organization; - a person holding our ordinary shares or ADSs as part of a hedging, integrated or conversion transaction, a constructive sale or a straddle; - a trader in securities that has elected the mark-to-market method of accounting for your securities; - a person who acquires his ADSs or ordinary shares pursuant to an employee share option or otherwise as compensation; - a person who owns or is deemed to own 10% or more of our stock by vote or value; - a U.S. expatriate; - a person subject to the base erosion and anti-abuse tax; - an S corporation, partnership or other pass-through entity for United States federal income tax purposes; or - a person whose "functional currency" is not the United States dollar.
+- a regulated investment company; - a real estate investment trust; - an insurance company; - a tax-exempt organization; - a person holding our ordinary shares or ADSs as part of a hedging, integrated or conversion transaction, a constructive sale or a straddle; - a trader in securities that has elected the mark-to-market method of accounting for your securities; - a person who acquires his ADSs or ordinary shares pursuant to an employee share option or otherwise as compensation; - a person who owns or is deemed to own 10% or more of our stock by vote or value; - a U.S. expatriate; - a person subject to the base erosion and anti-abuse tax; - a person required to accelerate the recognition of any item of gross income with respect to our ADSs or ordinary shares as a result of such income being recognized on an applicable financial statement; - an S corporation, partnership or other pass-through entity for United States federal income tax purposes; or - a person whose "functional currency" is not the United States dollar.